Bethe Ansatz solution for a model of global-range interacting bosons on the square lattice: Discussion

 \section{Discussion}

 In this work the Yang-Baxter integrable Hamiltonian (\ref{ham}), with conserved operators (\ref{con1},\ref{con2}), was interpreted as a square lattice model with global-range interaction.
 The square lattice structure was obtained by a suitable choice of adjacency submatrix $B$, which was shown to be amenable to open, cylindrical, and toroidal boundary conditions.
 A Bethe Ansatz solution was presented that is dependent on the eigenvalues of $B$.
-However, in general the matrix $B$ can be chosen to have more general forms.
-As an example, the case of a boundary defect was discussed for an open boundary $8\times 8$ lattice.
+From this solution expressions for ground-state energies in the case of $N=2$ (\ref{nrg2}) and $N=3$ (\ref{nrg3}) were obtained for arbitrary $L$, as were the associated imbalance fluctuations (\ref{i2},\ref{i3}).
+The $L$-dependence of these formulae is fully explicit through (\ref{high}).